Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Jordan form of the automaton

-The multiplicities of the roots of $p_{2k+1}$ can be seen from $p_{2k+1}(\lambda)=\lambda^{2^a-1}p_i^{2^a}(\lambda)$.
-Each root of $p_i$ has a multiplicity of two by Lemma \ref{lma:even_alg_mult}, so the multiplicities are $2^a-1$ for zero and $2\times2^a$ for nonzero eigenvalues. \end{proof} Lemma \ref{lma:even_alg_mult} and theorem \ref{thm:odd_alg_mult} give the multiplicities of the roots of $p_n(\lambda)$.
-Summarizing them together: \begin{thm} If $n+1=2^ab$ where $b$ is odd, then for each nonzero eigenvalue of $A_n$ there is one Jordan block whose size is $2^{a+1}$, and for zero, there is one block whose size is $2^a-1$, unless $a=0$. \end{thm}
+Lemma \ref{lma:even_alg_mult} and Theorem \ref{thm:odd_alg_mult} give the multiplicities of the roots of $p_n(\lambda)$.
+Summarizing them together: \begin{thm} If $n+1=2^ab$ where $b$ is odd, then for each nonzero eigenvalue of $A_n$ there is one Jordan block whose size is $2^{a+1}$.
+For the zero eigenvalue, there is one block whose size is $2^a-1$, unless $a=0$. \end{thm}

-In particular, \begin{corollary} All Jordan blocks of $A_n$ corresponding to a nonzero eigenvalue will have the same size. \end{corollary}
+In particular, \begin{corollary} All Jordan blocks of $A_n$ corresponding to a nonzero eigenvalue have the same size. \end{corollary}

+We now derive a general form for the eigenvalues of $A_n$.
+First assume $n$ is even.
+Consider a field $\mathbb{F}$ extending $\mathbb{Z}_2$ that contains an element of order $n+1$, which we call $\alpha$.